Course: Philosophy of the mind

 The course combines basic survey of the philosophy of mind (as a significant thematic area of the contemporary philosophy) with closer expositions of selected questions.
 Instructive texts of John Searle represent the main material for seminar.
 Philosophical position of this author serves us, generally, as a continuous point of reference: such perspective helps to keep a compactness of the course.

-Student acquaints with important outlines of the modern history of philosophy of mind; and become familiar with the most notable topics and methodology of this discipline.
-He/she acquires the ability to discriminate the distinctively analytical approach to the concept of mind.
+Student acquaints with important outlines of the modern history of philosophy of mind; and become familiar with the most notable topics of this discipline.

 Prerequisites